 Many visitors to Olympus feel impelled to climb it.
 For experienced hikers, the ascent and descent, in good weather, can be accomplished in a single day.
 It is about 9,570 feet tall.

 It is a relatively easy drive to Mt.
 Olympus, departing from either Thessaloniki or Athens.
 The drives are long.
 It can take about six hours to drive from Athens, and half that if you are departing from Thessaloniki.
 However, usual cautions about driving in Greece apply.
 Though the road itself is a good one, good roads sometimes inspire Greek drivers to new heights of daring.

 The vast archaeological remains of Olympia will enchant most visitors, partly because this section of Greek history lives on for us in the modern Olympic Games.

 For this reason, the excellent Archaeological Museum at Olympia is particularly worthwhile.
 Obviously, the Olympic Collection attracts most visitors, but the museum also boasts the famous Hermes by Praxiteles and the winged Nike of Paionios.

 In this age of jogging and modern marathons, many visitors run a few yards in the well-preserved Olympic Stadium.
-Remember to bring your own water if you intend to pursue this activity seriously!
+Athletes just cannot resist the temptation to run in the same stadium of the first Olympians.
+Remember to bring your own water if you intend to pursue this activity seriously.